A guide for parents in Canada

 The Inclusion Program is available to regulated service providers to help facilitate an inclusion (for example, hire another staff or purchase special equipment).
 The level of support depends on the specific needs of the child.

-Each of the province’s four regional office has a Child Care Services Inclusion Consultant available to advise and support licensees and providers on how to include children with disabilities.
+Each of the province’s four regional offices has a Child Care Services Inclusion Consultant available to advise and support licensees and providers on how to include children with disabilities.

 A manual on inclusion, Child Care Services Inclusion of Children with Special Needs Policy Manual is available online.